Feature

 He recovered the ball six times and created two chances, with no Liverpool managing to do either more often.

-Salah was just as sharp, scoring the penalty and assisting Jones’ winner in a typically searing performance from the right wing that clearly formed a big part of Slot’s initial game plan.
+Salah was just as sharp, scoring the penalty and assisting Jones’s winner in a typically searing performance from the right wing that clearly formed a big part of Slot’s initial game plan.

-He received long passes over and over again from goalkeeper Caoimhin Kelleher and the Liverpool defence, presumably in an attempt to take advantage of Malo Gusto’s movement into midfield.
+The Egyptian frequently received long passes from goalkeeper Caoimhin Kelleher and the Liverpool defence, presumably in an attempt to take advantage of Malo Gusto’s movement into midfield.

 Salah passes received